STONZ Research Grants

 STONZ as a union have committed a portion of membership income to ensuring that trainee interns (TIs) and resident medical officers (RMOs) working and training environments are evidence based.

 We are looking to fund novel and local research to ensure recent literature is available to help us advocate for positive change.

 You can apply by downloading and filling in the application form and submitting it to email@example.com, please also take the time to have a read of our research policy.

 Alex Boyle - STONZ Research Representative

 The development of our committed, transparent and innovative new union brings exciting opportunities.
 We are committed to supporting evidence-based working and training conditions.
-We do not underestimate the complexity and spectrum of clinician and patient needs and are looking to investigate changes that will help guide our next round of MECA bargaining in 2020.
+We do not underestimate the complexity and spectrum of clinician and patient needs and are looking to investigate changes that will help guide our future collective agreement bargaining.

 STONZ are looking to support research projects that help guide rostering, working hour limits, sleep management, the role of technology and other parameters that impact on how we work, train and look after our patients.
 Many of you have great research ideas, my role is to help facilitate those ideas and help construct and support meaningful research.